What are the Benefits of a Beneficiary Trust

 A well drafted beneficiary trust will also help in the third case, and prevent a soon-to-be ex-spouse from getting money that you left to your child.
 By keeping the inheritance “locked away” from the marriage community, those funds stay with your child in the case of a divorce.
 Remember that the money is still available for your child to spend it on the spouse or children, but while it is being “invested,” it is protected in that worse case scenario.

 At Morris Hall, we want to make sure the assets you pass along are protected and available to the people that you want to have it.
 We will work with you to create the beneficiary trusts to get your assets to WHO you want, WHEN you want them to have it, and HOW you want them to receive it.

 Contributed by Morris Hall Estate Planning Attorney James P. Plitz

 Why Choose Morris Hall:

 You have a number of options when it comes to estate planning, so why pick Morris Hall?
 First off, estate planning and asset protection are a very complicated endeavor and you should only trust someone who focuses exclusively on those matters.
 Also, MH is a proud member of The American Academy of Estate Planning Attorneys (AAEPA) which provides us additional support, advanced training, tools and information that is not available to others – which means that we can better protect your assets and your loved ones.
-We are one of only two firms in Arizona that belong to the AAEPA and are the only firm in New Mexico that has been granted membership.
+We are one of only two firms in Arizona that belong to the AAEPA and are the only firm in that has been granted membership.
 If you have assets and loved ones that you want to protect, you are in good hands with Morris Hall.
 Contact us today at 888.222.1328 to schedule an appointment!